Muhammad-Rayyan-Mohsin/BDA_Assignment3_Kafka/README.md

 Another consumer application implemented the PCY algorithm, leveraging techniques such as sliding window approach and approximation to handle streaming data efficiently.
 Real-time insights and associations were displayed to facilitate ongoing analysis.

 ### 3. Innovative Analysis Consumer
 The third consumer application was dedicated to innovative and creative analysis.
-Advanced techniques such as incremental processing and online algorithms were explored to extract unique insights from the streaming data.
-This consumer aimed to go beyond straightforward analyses, providing valuable and novel findings.
+Advanced techniques  In the 3rd consumer, we implemented our own code came up with creative methods and uses for the consumer.

 ## Database Integration
 ### Database Selection